-Nerve mapping technology improves surgery for compressed nervesMarch 22nd, 2013 in Medical research
+Nerve mapping technology improves surgery for compressed nervesMarch 22, 2013 in Medicine & Health / Medical research

 Nerve mapping technology allows surgeons to determine whether surgery has been effective for relieving pressure from compressed nerves, which often function poorly and cause sciatica or pain and weakness in muscles supplied by the nerve.

 In a small study involving 42 patients at Henry Ford Hospital, lead author and orthopaedic surgeon Stephen Bartol, M.D., says that mechanomyography, or MMG, is effective with measuring nerve function and determining whether nerves are compressed.